Konvt/pgbar/docs/QuickStart.md

 pgbar::option::LeadColor;    // Modify the color of Lead pgbar::option::InfoColor;    // Modify the color of Divider, Percent, Counter, Speed, Elapsed and Countdown
 ```

-> `TrueMesg` and `FalseMesg` can be used to display whether the task of progress bar iteration is successfully executed.
-They can be switched by passing a `bool` parameter to the `reset()` method; By default, the progress bar stops on its own, or calling the `reset()` method without arguments selects `TrueMesg`.

 The argument to `pgbar::option::Style` can be obtained by a bit operation performed by multiple static members of `pgbar::config::Line`: